Reviolu/Dungeon-Mania/README.md

-A Vampire Survivors-inspired top down survival game built using Javascript and Phaser 3
+A Vampire Survivors-inspired top down survival game built using Typescript and Phaser 3